2022 World Trails Ambassadors

 Brooke Henry, Canada

 A long-time lover of the outdoors, Brooke has worked for the Bruce Trail Conservancy (BTC), a land trust in Ontario working to protect and provide public access to the Niagara Escarpment, since 2018.
-Brooke promotes the Bruce Trail and the conservation efforts of the organisation through social media, creating promotional products, and the creation of other communications materials.
+As the Communications Coordinator, Brooke promotes the Bruce Trail and the conservation efforts of the organisation through social media and other communications materials.
 Brooke grew up hiking trails around Hamilton, Ontario.
 Prior to working for the BTC, Brooke gained her Bachelor of Arts in History from Wilfrid Laurier University and a Bachelor of Education from Western University.
 After teaching abroad, Brooke found her passion working for not-for-profits in Ontario, eventually marrying this with her love of the outdoors.
-In addition to a love of hiking, Brooke enjoys taking photos, not only of nature but of her cats Winston and Salem as well.
+In addition to a love of hiking, Brooke enjoys taking photos, not only of nature but of her cats Winston and Salem.

 Denise Ann Samson, Philippines